ibm-cloud-docs/cloud-databases/reference-sysdig.md

 ### CPU cores used per member
 {: #sysdig-monitor-dashboards-cpu-cores-used-per-member}

 The usage that is presented in this dashboard is the number of CPU cores used per member, which is measured in core seconds.
+Regardless of whether or not your database is running with a dedicated amount of CPU cores, it is consuming CPU core cycles.

 ### CPU used per member (data only available with dedicated cores)
 {: #sysdig-monitor-dashboards-cpu-used-per-member}